Euvaz/Squiddie/README.md

 ## LICENSE

-As of April 1st 2021, Squiddie is private, internal software not redistributed to the public.
-However, it is used in a public Discord server.
-Despite this fact, the code itself is not available to the public.
+As of 21-Oct-2021, Squiddie is now public, fully open to the public.
+Contributions are welcome, and appreciated.
+Squiddie is now licensed under GPLv2.